drdk/dr-css-inliner/README.md

 * `-h, --height [value]` - Determines the above-the-fold height.
 Defaults to the actual document height.
 * `-m, --match-media-queries` - Omit media queries that don't match the defined width.
 * `-r, --required-selectors [string]` - Force inclusion of required selectors in the form of a comma-separated selector string.
 Defaults to no required selectors.
+* `-s, --strip-resources [array]` - Avoid loading resources matching any of strings in the array (turned into the regexp patterns).
+Default is no stripping of resources.
 * `-c, --css-only` - Output the raw required CSS without wrapping it in HTML.
 * `-e, --expose-stylesheets [string]` - A variable name (or property on a preexisting variable) to expose an array containing information about the stripped stylesheets in an inline script tag.
 * `-t, --insertion-token [string]` - A token (preferably an HTML comment) to control the exact insertion point of the inlined CSS.
 If omited default insertion is at the first encountered stylesheet.
 * `-i, --css-id [string]` - Determines the id attribute of the inline style tag.
 By default no id is added.
 * `-f,  --fake-url` - Defines a _fake_ url context.
 Required when piping in html through `stdin`.
 Default is null.
+* `-d, --debug` - Prints out an HTML comment in the bottom of the output that exposes some info (see below).

+###### Debug info
+* `time` - The time in ms it took to run the script (not including the phantomjs process itself).
+* `loadTime` - The time in ms it took to load the webpage.
+* `processingTime` - The time in ms it took to process and return the CSS in the webpage.
+* `requests` - An array of urls of all requests made by the webpage.
+Useful for spotting resources to strip.
+* `stripped` - An array of urls of requests aborted by `--strip-resources` option.
+* `cssLength` - The length of the inlined CSS in chars.

 ##### Examples: